trilinos/Trilinos/packages/muelu/doc/TutorialReadTheDocs/pages/useful_tools_for_analysis.rst

 Export data
 ===========

 For debugging purposes it can be very helpful to have a look at the coarse level matrices as well as the transfer operators.
-Muelu allows to export the corresponding operators to the matrix market format such that the files can be imported, e.g., into MATLAB (or `FreeMat <http://freemat.sourceforge.net/>`_) for some in-depth analysis.
+MueLu allows to export the corresponding operators to the matrix market format such that the files can be imported, e.g., into MATLAB (or `FreeMat <http://freemat.sourceforge.net/>`_) for some in-depth analysis.

 Using the following xml file writes the fine level operator and the coarse level operator as well as the prolongation and restriction operator to the hard disk using the filenames **A_0.m**, **A_1.m** as well as **P_1.m** and **R_1.m**